heckspoiler/portfolio/README.md

 - vanilla tilt for a smooth, tasty tilting effect (` npm install vanilla-tilt`)
 - gsap for smooth physic-based animations (used as cdn)

+### What I've learned

+First time using gsap and physics-based programming in general, working with nodemailer to let the user send me an email from my portfolio page. first time programming a chatbot (but I will have to update it since it's probably not the way it should've been programmed), furthermore I've learned a lot about structuring my files and working with js modules, keeping codebases independent and I think I went crazy on CSS and Javascript-animations and by doing that I've also learned a lot.
+Also haven't used intersectio observer in vanilla js before.

 ### Acknowledgments

 Some ideas have been influenced by the following resources: